ksu-cs-textbooks/cis526/content/01-the-dom/05-js-events.md

 You will notice that the [setTimeout()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) method takes a function to execute at that future point in time, much like attaching an event handler.
 The second argument is the number of milliseconds in the future for this event to occur.
 The timer works like an event, when the time expires, a corresponding event is added to the event queue, to trigger the delayed function.

-An important side-effect of this approach is that you only know the timer's result won't happen _before_ the delay you specify, but if the JavaScript vm is engaged in a long-running process, it may be longer before your timer event is triggered.
+An important side-effect of this approach is that you only know the timer's result won't happen _before_ the delay you specify, but if the JavaScript virtual machine is engaged in a long-running process, it may be longer before your timer event is triggered.

 For events you need to do on a regular interval, use [setInterval()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) instead.
 This will invoke the supplied function at each elapsing of the supplied interval.
 It also returns a unique id that can be supplied to [clearInterval()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/clearInterval) to stop the timed event.